Surasia/InfiniteRippingGuide/README.md

 ## Converting JSONs to Python Files

 To use the exported JSON, we need to convert them to usable python files for Blender.
-For this, we can use InfiniteCoatingTool by BIOS (Or specifically, my version of it).
-Download it and extract it to a directory of your choice.
+Download Infinite Coating Tool and extract it to a directory of your choice.
 Once you have, go into ```Resources\cache.ini``` and open it in notepad.
 Here, you will see two variables to edit.

 > For ```detailMaps```, use the ```__chore\pc__``` in your unpack path.
 This is where all your textures are kept.